siddhsql/hnsw-sharp-demo/README.md

 I believe the huge difference in performance is due to poor implementation rather than using C# vs. C++.
-C#, of course, cannot match the performance of finely tuned C++ code but if we consider the cost/benefit, the small cost C# requires us to pay in terms of cost is more than compensated for what it gives us in terms of benefit.
+C#, of course, cannot match the performance of finely tuned C++ code but if we consider the cost/benefit, the small cost C# requires us to pay in terms of performance is more than compensated for what it gives us in terms of benefit.
 E.g., from [here](https://stackoverflow.com/questions/138361/how-much-faster-is-c-than-c):